Staying fit in college is not easy, but it certainly is possible!

 Walking is also an excellent form of exercise that can easily be incorporated into your daily routine.

-Walking is one of the best cardio workouts and is an excellent way to burn calories, improve your overall health, and help you lose weight.
+Walking is one of the best cardio workouts for weight loss and is an excellent way to burn calories, improve your overall health, and help you lose weight.

 Finally, remember to find an exercise you enjoy and do it regularly.